Anyone (including you) can make perfectly fluffy homemade biscuits from scratch!

 - 1 teaspoon sugar

-In a large bowl add flour, baking powder, baking soda, sugar, and salt.
-Whisk to combine.
+- In a large mixing bowl, whisk together the flour, baking powder, baking soda, sugar, and salt.

-Gently stir the milk into the flour a little bit at a time.
-The mixture will somewhat cohesive but slightly sticky.
-It should also start to pull away from the bowl.
+- Gradually add the milk into the flour mixture until the dough holds together.
+It will be very slightly sticky.
 You may not need all of the milk.

-Place the dough on a lightly floured surface and knead about 10 times or until the mixture smooth.
-If the dough is super sticky or sticks to the surface add a little more flour.
-If too dry, add milk 1 tablespoon at a time.
+- Transfer the dough to a lightly floured surface and gently fold the dough over and knead about 10 times or until fairly smooth.
+If the dough is too sticky dust it with a little bit of flour.
+If you find the dough too dry, add milk 1 tablespoon at a time.

-Pat out any remaining dough and repeat the cutting out process.
+- Gently pat out any remaining dough, combining the scraps and repeat the cutting process.